alpha-nero1/KnowledgeBase/Projects/SignalR/README.md

 # 📨 Projects / SignalR
+*⚠️The code in this project is NOT best practice; for demonstration purposes ONLY*

 Demonstrates how a very simple websocket setup can work with dotnet and react.

 In this project we have multiple users (different tabs with a new instance of the client open), who can send messages to other specific users, connecting through the hub set up in the **api**.